mene4485/takehome/README.md

 - **Cat Fact** (`get_cat_fact`): Fetches a random cat fact from an external API
 - **Calculator** (`calculate_expression`): Evaluates mathematical expressions

+> **Tip:** Once the backend is running, visit **http://localhost:8000/docs** to explore the interactive API documentation.
+You can test both tool functions directly from the Swagger UI to understand how they work.

 #### 3. Sequential Tool Calling
 The chatbot should handle multi-step tasks that require calling tools in sequence.
 For example: